AtriaCoop/townhallbackend/README.md

 https://pip.pypa.io/en/stable/installation/

 Step2
-Then once you have it installed, run the following command `pip install django`
+Then once you have it installed, run the following command in your Terminal (in vscode click "New Terminal" on the top tabs) `pip install django`

 Step2.5